What Do the Letters Mean? Understanding TCM Practitioner Credentials

 Acupuncture licensure is obtained through the Oregon Medical Board, the same licensing body that regulates Medical Doctors (MD), Osteopathic Doctors (DO) and Physician Assistants (PA) in Oregon.

-To maintain this licensure you are subject to complete a number of continuing education classes every year, ensuring that your skills and knowledge are up to date with the latest information.
+To maintain this licensure you are subject to complete 60 continuing education classes every four years, ensuring that your skills and knowledge are up to date with the latest information.

 Master of Science in Oriental Medicine (MSOM)